-- Keep an unlimited number of snapshots in report history: This will keep all the report snapshots from beginning date to end data.
-You have to manually delete the unwanted snapshots to reduce the memory.
+- Keep an unlimited number of snapshots in report history: This will keep all the report snapshots from the beginning date to the end date.
+You have to delete the unwanted snapshots to reduce the memory manually.

 - Limit the copies of report history: This will limit the number of copies stored in the report history.
-By default it is 10, means 10 report snapshots will be saved.
+By default, it is 10, which means 10 report snapshots will save.

 We check marked all the three option, and then limited the report snapshots to 10.
 Now, click on the Configure button to schedule the report snapshots.

-For the demonstration purpose, let me schedule this for 1 minute, and stop time as August 2nd.
-In real-time it might be hourly, or Daily etc.
+For the SSRS Report History Snapshot demonstration purpose, let me schedule this for 1 minute, and stop time as of August 2nd.
+In real-time, it might be hourly, or Daily, etc.

-Click OK to close the snapshot scheduling, and Click Apply to close the Report History Snapshot in SSRS configuration.
+Click OK to close the snapshot schedule, and Click Apply to close the Report History Snapshot in SSRS configuration.

-Once you click Apply, following pop up window will be display.
+Once you click on the Apply, the following pop up window will display.
 Click OK to close it.

-Let me click on the snapshot to view the snapshot
+Let me click on the SSRS Report History to view the snapshot

-Whenever you schedule something in Report Manger, a new Job will be automatically created at the Server level.
-This job will automatically be executed as per we scheduled.
+Whenever you schedule something in Report Manager, a new Job will automatically create at the Server level.
+This Job will automatically execute as per we scheduled.
 Let me right-click on the Job and select the properties option from the context menu.

-This will open the following window will be opened.
-Please navigate to Schedules tab to check the Job schedules.
+It will open the following window.
+Please navigate to the Schedules tab to check the Job schedules.